What happens next?

 Italy’s credit rating

 A period of economic and political turmoil could also compromise Italy’s credit rating, which would in turn push up the cost of borrowing for the Italian government and its municipals and businesses.
-DBRS, the Canadian rating agency, holds the highest rating on Italian debt but has a negative outlook and will review its rating after the referendum.
-The three major ratings agencies – Fitch, Moody’s and S&P (which has a BBB- rating for Italy, the lowest of the investment grade ratings) – are now likely to review.
+DBRS, the Canadian rating agency, holds the highest rating on Italian debt, but amid the negative outlook has put this under review.
+The three major ratings agencies – Fitch, Moody’s and S&P (which has a BBB- rating for Italy, the lowest of the investment grade ratings) – are also now likely to review.

 Many national and international investors froze Italian investment plans ahead of the referendum.
-Now there’s been a ‘No’ vote, the situation could deteriorate rapidly, with a heavy toll on employment and growth.
+Now there has been a ‘No’ vote, the situation could deteriorate rapidly, with a heavy toll on employment and growth